About Us

 About STEM Advantage

-We “level the playing field” by empowering talented students, primarily first-generation college students from low-income families, with access to networks, employment, and economic mobility that is overwhelmingly limited to students attending private or elite public universities.
+We “level the playing field” by empowering talented students with access to networks, employment, economic and social mobility often limited to students attending elite universities.

-We offer our Scholars program to students earning a bachelor’s degree in a STEM field at eight California State University campuses in Southern California, including the greater Los Angeles region, Orange County, and San Diego.
-All are Hispanic-Serving Institutions.
-The CSU is the largest and most ethnically diverse 4-year public university system in the nation.
+We offer our Scholars program to students earning a bachelor’s degree in a STEM field at eight California State University (CSU) campuses in Southern California, including the greater Los Angeles region, Orange County, and San Diego.
+The CSU is the largest and most diverse 4-year public university system in the nation.

 The Challenge